Chascript/nextjs-boilerplate-app/README.md

 - React and React DOM (^18)
 - Storybook integration
 - TypeScript support with @typescript-eslint
-- Linting and code formatting using ESLint and Prettier
+- Linting and code formatting using ESLint
 - Husky for Git hooks
 - Tailwind CSS
 - Webpack 5 for bundling